What defects make verandas and decks potentially dangerous.

 - Stairs and landings for rot

-- Flooring and structure for rot.
+- Structure for rot.

-- Railing securings and rotting of timber.
+- Railing securings and rotting of timber railing.

 - Bracing condition and securings (this is dependent on height of the structure).